 Knowing where to get the best deals should not worry you because we have done the homework for you.
 If you are on a budget and would not mind taking advantage of discounted services for seniors, here is where to find them.

 If you haven’t already, consider joining AARP.
-Membership is only $16 annually and discounts are available many places when you show your card.
+Membership is only $16 annually and discounts are available in many places when you show your card.
 From car repairs and rentals to dining out and travel, AARP can save you money.
+They also offer valuable services such as life and auto insurance.
+You will also receive their monthly news letter with valuable money saving tips.
+AARP is one of the best senior deals available.

-As a senior, your health will not be at its best, and you could end up spending most of your money seeking health services.
+As a senior, your health is a priority so finding senior deals on dental work and healthcare is a extremely important.
 Luckily, Donated Dental Services and the National Association of Free & Charitable clinics know the plight of low-income seniors.
 They offer senior dental care, medication, and other medical services to low-income seniors at no cost.
 Here is how you can find them:

 nafcclinics.org—find a healthcare clinic